jmil/Bioe421_521-MicrocontrollerApplications/Lab_06--ArduinoAndCircuitPlayground/Lab06_A--GettingStartedWithArduino.md

 1. Make a **sketch** where the LED will appear to slowly and smoothly brighten, then dim again in a cycle.
 While we _could_ use the basic **blink** or **strobe** code above, we would benefit from a more advanced workflow.
 Read through the second example for `Throb` at: http://playground.arduino.cc/Tutorials/Throb

-1. Modify the `Throb.ino` sketch to make the LED slowly and smoothly brighten over 5 seconds, then dim again over 5 seconds.
-Test it out on your Arduino.
+1. Test it out on your Arduino.
 Explain how this code works here:

 		:
 		: